xan105/InputFusion/README.md

 - SDL might still be initializing when the game does it's first Gamepad API call (on startup).

-- Games that support more than one input API usually do a lot of APIs sniffing behind the scenes.
+- Games that support more than one input API usually, but not always, do a lot of Win32 APIs sniffing behind the scenes to determine which input API to use.
-  Therefore even tho an input API is translated to SDL, your gamepad may still not work due to how a game engine is programmed to choose which input API to use.
+  Therefore even tho an input API is translated to SDL, your gamepad may still not work due to how a game engine is programmed and how it decides to handle input.
+  The focus of this project is **for now** on API translation and not on _poorly engineered_ games compatibility.

 Build
 =====